BLCM/BLCMods/Borderlands 2 mods/Freya/CHARACTER/ZER0/readme.md

   - Surviv0r (Vel0city): While Spectre is active, you gain Movement Speed, Health Regeneration and Critical Hit Damage.

 - Tier 5
-  - At One With The Gun: Greatly improves your Weapon Damage when shooting from the hip.
+  - At One With The Gun: Greatly improves your Accuracy when shooting from the hip.
 Additionally, increases Reload Speed and Magazine Size.

 - Tier 6
   - Critical Ascensi0n: Scoring a Critical Hit increases your Gun Damage and Critical Hit Damage but you lose 0.5% of your max health per stack.
 This effect can stack up to 999 times.
-Stacks will start decaying after 15 seconds if you haven't scored a critical hit in awhile.
+Stacks will start decaying after 10 seconds if you haven't scored a critical hit in awhile.
 You can only get 1 stack of Critical Ascensi0n every second.

 ## Cunning